BILL LEE, COMMISSIONER EMERITUS

-While Lee has been the Frontier League Commissioner, the League has enjoyed great success, expanding into a 14-team circuit with clubs in seven states throughout the Midwest.
-Bill lives in Shiloh, Illinois.
+During Bill’s tenure as the Frontier League Commissioner the League enjoyed great success, growing into a 16-team circuit with clubs in seven states plus two Canadian provinces.
+Bill lives in Shiloh, Illinois, with his fiancée Debbie.

 E-mail Bill Lee at firstname.lastname@example.org